 - Crookston: Contact the Admissions office at email@example.com or 218-281-8681 to determine eligibility and space availability.

 - Duluth: Follow the instructions on the Continuing Education website.

 - Morris: Follow the Morris online learning instructions for non-U of M students.

 Transferring Credits as a Current U of M Student

 It is possible to take a course from another U of M campus.
 However, the credits may not count if you are near graduation, have already transferred many other credits from a different institution, or the course may not apply to your major.
-You should speak to your adviser before registering for any course.
+You should speak to your advisor before registering for any course.

 To take an online course offered by another U of M campus, you will need to fill out a multi-institutional form and have it processed by your home U of M campus in order to enroll.

 Please note: A separate form must be completed for every semester you choose to take a course from a campus other than your home campus.
 If you choose to take online courses from more than one U of M campus, you must fill out a form for each campus from which you are taking courses, even if those courses are taken in the same semester.